townsfolk/gradle-templates/README.md

 Creates a basic gradle project with a simple build.gradle file.

+Supported task options:
+* clean - if the target directory already exists, delete it

 #### createRestProject

 Creates a skeleton SpringBoot REST project (includes build.gradle, application class, and supporting classes)